Revolutionized-IoT2/.github/profile/README.md

 - Never commit real credentials (MQTT passwords, API tokens, `StoredObjects` content) to a repository.
 Device parameters stored by the orchestrator can contain third-party cloud secrets, and those are usable from anywhere.
 - Set a strong `ELSA_IDENTITY_SIGNING_KEY`.
 Elsa Studio has its own login.

 If the system later gets more users, untrusted devices or remote access, an optional security mode is planned: authentication and roles, a realtime gateway instead of browser MQTT credentials, MQTT TLS and ACLs, and signed plugins.
-It will be off by default and can be enabled in stages.
-See architecture item A1 and backlog section 5.2 in [PLATFORM-REVIEW.md](https://github.com/Revolutionized-IoT2/.github/blob/main/PLATFORM-REVIEW.md).
+It is controlled by one setting, `RIOT2_SECURITY_MODE=off|audit|on`.
+The default is `off`, which behaves exactly as today. `audit` logs what would be blocked without blocking anything.
+The mode can be switched back to `off` at any time without losing users or keys.
+See design 7.5 and backlog section 5.2 in [PLATFORM-REVIEW.md](https://github.com/Revolutionized-IoT2/.github/blob/main/PLATFORM-REVIEW.md).
 Until then, an authenticating reverse proxy and per-client Mosquitto accounts are the quickest way to add protection.

 ## Upgrading